-1.2 Percentage of decisions and orders issued on unopposed applications within 20 working days from the last date of filing of papers Definition This indicator tracks the percentage of decisions and orders issued on unopposed applications within 20 days from the last set-down or final submission by parties, whichever is applicable Source of data Registry records Method of calculation or assessment The number of decisions and orders issued within 25 days divided by total number of decisions and orders issued multiplied by 100 Means of verification Excel spreadsheet Assumptions Accurate record of decisions and orders issued by the Tribunal Outliers are complex cases and/or matters that may go beyond the desired turnaround time as provided with the written authorisation of the Chairperson and are exempted from the above method of calculation of assessment.
+Indicator title Percentage of decisions and orders issued on unopposed applications within 20 working days from the last date of filing of papers This indicator tracks the percentage of decisions and orders.
+Definition This indicator tracks the percentage of decisions and orders issued on unopposed applications within 20 days from the last set-down or final submission by parties, whichever is applicable Source of data Registry records Method of calculation or assessment The number of decisions and orders issued within 20 days divided by total number of decisions and orders issued multiplied by 100 Assumptions Accurate record of decisions and orders issued by the Tribunal Outliers are complex cases and/or matters that may go beyond the desired turnaround time as provided with the written authorisation of the Chairperson and are exempted from the above method of calculation of assessment.
 Abandoned cases are cases where the applicant has not provided necessary information that is required for a matter to be adjudicated and are exempted from the calculation the above method of calculation of assessment.
 Spatial transformation (where applicable) • N/A Desired performance Reduce turnaround times in issuing decisions and orders Indicator responsibility Registrar